 • Achieve unit completion as per requirements on e-tracker

 • Achieve strong EPI and attendance results, in line with the targets set on the tutor dashboard

 • Receive positive results on tutor observation feedback events

-• Extensive experience within Hospitality related roles, including a supervisory or managerial role for at least 12 months
+• Extensive experience within a role related to the teaching discipline, including a supervisory or managerial role for at least 12 months during this time

-• Group training experience in a multi-cultural environment.
-The ability to work with others who do not have English as a first language
+• Group training or teaching experience in a multi-cultural environment, and the ability to work with others who do not have English as a first language

 • Demonstrated commitment to represent and be a strong advocate for students